Market researchers and brand marketers usually use five socioeconomic classes — Class A, B, C, D, E — when describing

 Class A vs. Class B: What’s the distinction?

 Can we also say that those living in expensive and posh subdivisions such as Valle Verde, La Vista, and Ayala Hillside Estates are in Class A?
 The market prices of land in those subdivisions typically range from P30,000 to P80,000 per square meter, so if you are to buy a 1,000-square meter house and lot inside these villages, you will have to shell out between P30 million and P80 million on average.

-If you can afford that, does that mean you are part of Class A?
+If you can afford that, does that mean you’re part of Class A?
 Or is that Class B?
 How do we make a distinction between Class A and Class B, in the first place?

 Class E vs. Classes C and D

 They barely possess any property or asset and they usually live on a hand-to-mouth basis, meaning, they are not assured if they will have something to eat by the next meal time.

-Meanwhile, the two other remaining income classes, C and D, are vaguely known.
+Meanwhile, the other remaining income classes, C and D, are vaguely known.
 One of them may be called the “middle class” and another, the “masa” segment but which one exactly?
 It’s even possible that the “middle class” and the “masa segment” may be just one and the same.

 If we look at the income pyramid identified in our previous article Social class structure: Income distribution between rich vs. poor, we can see that the income structure in the Philippines is Type 2, or a society “with a small elite at the top, more people in the middle, and most at the bottom.”